 You can make different light sources in Minecraft, but it is important to understand how lighting works in the game.

-Therefore, let’s understand how to see light levels in Minecraft in-depth and discuss, more precisely, how the mechanism works.
+Here’s how to see light levels in Minecraft and, more precisely, how the lighting mechanism works.

 What Are Light Levels in Minecraft?

-As mentioned, the lighting in Minecraft behaves realistically.
-Therefore, to pursue a better immersion, the game uses different layers of light textures to simulate intensity.
+The lighting in Minecraft behaves realistically.
+To pursue better immersion, the game uses different layers of light textures.

 For instance, any structure five blocks away from the light source gets less bright than anything at a distance of two blocks from the same light source.

 Therefore, a spot can receive maximum lighting, and a further point gets minimum lighting.